 As science and research continues, new theories of mind arise which could shed more light on some of the philosophical questions mentioned above.
 One of the latest ideas to come out from the academia is one which sees the mind as a field existing in a different dimension than the brain, and which interacts with it on a quantum level.
 Dr. Dirk K.F.
 Meijer, a professor at the University of Groningen, published a paper positing his idea in the peer-reviewed scientific journal NeuroQuantology, an academic journal that brings together research from the fields of neuroscience and quantum physics.

 Meijer suggests that the mind is basically a field, or more technically, ‘a holographically structured field’ that acts as a ‘receptive mental workspace’ in that it exists around the brain but at the same time, is able to access other fields outside of it.
-This field, Meijer suggests, resides in a fourth spatial dimension, a higher dimensional space than the one the brain is embedded in (3D).
+This field, Meijer suggests, resides in a fourth spatial dimension, a higher-dimensional space than the one the brain is embedded in (3D).
 It is also worth noting that parallel research, such as in the blue brain project–an interdisciplinary collaboration between mathematician and neuroscientists–have identified that the ‘brain’ works in multiple dimensions.

-The question then is how does the mind, as a fourth dimensional field, interact with the 3d brain processes?
+The question then is how does the mind, as a fourth-dimensional field, interact with the 3d brain processes?
 Although we do not yet understand the specific mechanisms underlying the mind-brain communication, Meijer lends on quantum physics to suggest possible contenders.
 Two possibilities are through what is called quantum entanglement and quantum tunneling; two of the most perplexing and mysterious phenomena observed in the quantum world.
-In simple words, entanglement is the observed phenomenon that two particles are ‘synced’ together in a way that one effects the other instantaneously, despite being separated by immense distances, say for example, on opposite ends of a galaxy.
+In simple words, entanglement is the observed phenomenon that two particles are ‘synced’ together in a way that one affects the other instantaneously, despite being separated by immense distances, say for example, on opposite ends of a galaxy.
 This phenomenon has baffled scientists for years, including Einstein himself who termed it ‘spooky action at a distance.’
 Quantum tunneling can be best explained by analogy to a macro world object.
 Imagine you throw a tennis ball against a wall.
-Naturally we expect the ball to stop its motion once it hits the wall and bounce back in the opposite direction.
+Naturally, we expect the ball to stop its motion once it hits the wall and bounce back in the opposite direction.
 Strangely enough, in a quantum tunneling parallel, the ball passes through the wall and is observed to keep its motion and momentum in the other adjacent room.
 Strange stuff indeed.

 Yet Meijer thinks that although entanglement and tunneling are possible explanations to how the mind field and brain rapidly pass on information to each other, the most probable mechanism at work is quantum wave resonance.
 This means that at the very quantum and sub-quantum levels there is a wave pattern underlying all the neurons and particles in the brain and which also passes through the mind field.
 Changes in the mind field resonate with the neurons in the brain instantaneously and vice versa.